Seatis/my-teaching-materials/workshop-hardware/debugging/README.md

 ```

 Get familiar with the code above.
 This is a working program, this will be representative during the material review.
 Run it a few times.
 Maybe you can change the code to understand it better.

+## Material Review

+### C programming language

+- debug/continue
+    - run to cursor
+    - next line
+    - step into
+    - step out
+- breakpoints
+-debugging windows
+    - breakpoints
+    - call stack
+        - what is a stack?
+    - memory dump
+    - watches

 ## Workshop
 Look at the codes below!
 They are not working properly.
 Can you help us to find